mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Server side

 username onChange serverValidation
 Demo Save server side with error handling => No update on error

+{{"demo": "pages/components/data-grid/editing/ValidateServerNameGrid.js", "bg": "inline"}}

 ### Customization

 Override native behaviour

 You can edit on click...
 Or with an external button

 #### Component

 `Column.renderEditCell`

 ### Events

 ## 🚧 Row editing